kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/commands.md

 containerized workloads.
 At the completion of `kubestellar init` the current workspace will be "root".

+6. Creates the space provider objects to be used by the space manager.
+Need to pass in two environment variables - SPACE_MANAGER_KUBECONFIG and IN_CLUSTER.
+SPACE_MANAGER_KUBECONFIG is the path to the kubeconfig for the space manager.
+IN_CLUSTER specify whether spaces are accessed from within the hosting cluster or externally by kubestellar init.

 #### KubeStellar start

 This subcommand is used after installation or process stops.